Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/gooseaction-en.md

 ---
 # Goose Action Plan

-In 2018, a flock of over 20 geese established themselves on the lake.
-In 2019 the flock is smaller – 4 adults and 5 goslings.
-An adult goose can produce as much as a kilo of poop every day, and those droppings can contaminate our water - and your property.
-We’ve created an action plan for the lake to minimize the damage.
+* An adult goose can produce as much as a kilo of poop every day, and those droppings can contaminate our water - and your property.
-Some lake owners with lawns near the water are having some success at keeping the geese away from their favourite food: the grass.
+* Some lake owners with lawns near the water are having some success at keeping the geese away from their favourite food: the grass.
+* We’ve created an action plan for the lake to minimize the damage.
 Take these steps to keep the geese off your property.

 ### 1. NATURALIZE YOUR SHORELINE